 For all schools in Nottingham city, places that become available after the offer day allocations will be offered by applying the admissions criteria to everyone on the waiting list and considering late applications received.

 You can appeal against all decisions about school admissions.
 This means that you have a chance to put your case to an independent appeal panel made up of people who have had no connection at all with the original decision.We went through the admissions process three years ago with our elder child.
 Has anything changed?

 Yes.
-There have been major changes to the admissions criteria for most schools in dealing with admissions and appeals.
+There have been some changes to the admissions criteria for some schools in dealing with admissions and appeals.

 Please check the information in the "Going to School in Nottingham" booklet to see how the process will work.
 If you don't understand the process, you can also discuss it with the Choice Adviser 0800 458 4114 who will take you through it step-by-step.Can I apply for a place at a school in another Local Authority area?

 Yes.
 If you are a Nottingham city resident you can apply for a school place in another authority by completing Nottingham city's online application form.
 You do not need to complete an application for that authority as well.